laurelthorburn/Note-Taker/README.md

 git clone https://github.com/laurelthorburn/Note-Taker.git
 ```
 * Ensure you are in the current working directory
-* Install dependencies (jest and inquirer) by opening the terminal (ctrl + j on windows) and running:
+* Install dependencies (express) by opening the terminal (ctrl + j on windows) and running:
 ```
 npm install
 ```
 * Run the project by typing the following in the terminal:
 ```
-node index.js
+node index.js || nodemon server
 ```

 <a name="usagesection"></a>
 ## Usage
-* In order to access the user questions, open the terminal (right click index.js and click 'open in integrated terminal')
-* Answer all prompted questions until the terminal reads "Your team is now on display, navigate to the folder 'dist' and then click 'index.html'.
-Great job building your team!"
-* In the sidebar of the current directory, open the dist folder and click the newly generated index.html
-* To view the index.html, right click on the file and select "open with live server"
+*  See deployed site link below.

 <a name="licensesection"></a>
 ## License